Below the surface

 What is Posidonia australis?

-Posidonia australis (pronounced ‘Pos-ee-doe-nee-ah, Os-trah-lees’) is an important seagrass that can be found in coastlines along the southern half of Australia, including in 17 estuaries along the east coast of NSW.
+Posidonia australis (pronounced ‘Pos-ee-doe-nee-ah, Os-trah-lees’) is a slow-growing seagrass found along southern Australia, including in 17 estuaries along the east coast of NSW.

 In NSW, Posidonia likes to live in shallow, sheltered bays, estuaries, and coastal lakes.
 Its leaves are bright green and strap-like (about 1 cm wide) and can grow to over 80 cm long.
 As much as 90 percent of the mass of the plant may be in the underground rhizome/roots.
 This is part of what makes seagrasses different to seaweeds; seagrasses are vascular plants that have roots, leaves, flowers and fruits.
 In contrast, seaweeds are a type of algae, which are evolutionarily simpler organisms and lack a vascular system (the internal transport system for nutrients and fluids).